josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🧨_how_prevent_uses_darvo_to_detain.md

 ### 3. Reverse victim and offender
 - “We’re protecting you.”
 - “You are the risk we have to contain.”
-- **Effect:** State becomes carer, survivor becomes offender.
+- **Effect:** state becomes carer, survivor becomes offender.

 ---

 ## ⚖️ Operational outcomes

 - **Sectioning under the Mental Health Act**
-  - Detention framed as “healthcare” while serving Prevent’s containment function.
+  - Detention framed as “healthcare” while serving a containment function.

 - **Medical chaperoning**
   - Healthcare encounters are “escorted” by safeguarding overlays.